 When the boat is travelling forward slowly, you can use the reversing gear for braking, for instance, when approaching the quay.
 Shifting into reverse must not be done if the boat is travelling at higher speeds, because it damages the engine.

 5.9.4 Adjusting the trim angle

-The main rules in adjusting the trim angle are the following:
+The following are the main rules when adjusting the trim angle: